“Restored 18th-century palace housing stylish apartments, a rooftop restaurant and a little spa, in the lively Bairro Alto”

-Besides these great in-house eateries, you’re also steps from the restaurant-lined Principe Real area – the concierge service are happy to give recommendations.
-Then again, the nearby local market produce and your snazzy Smeg kitchen might tempt you to stay in for dinner...
+Besides these great in-house eateries, you’re steps from the restaurant-lined Principe Real area – the concierge is happy to give recommendations.
+Then again, nearby local market produce and your snazzy Smeg kitchen might tempt you to stay in for dinner...

 - Children's meals